Beaudesert, Queensland: Climate

-Beaudesert experiences a humid subtropical climate (Köppen: Cfa, Trewartha: Cfal), with hot, muggy summers and mild winters.
+Beaudesert experiences a humid subtropical climate (Köppen: Cfa), having hot, wet summers with frequent thunderstorms and mild, dry winters with occasional frosts.

+The maximum recorded temperature is 44.6 °C on 4 January 2014, and the coldest recorded temperature is −5.5 °C on 11 July 1972.

+Beaudesert has an average annual rainfall of around 916 mm per year.
+The temperature is around 30 C in summer and falls to around 3 C in winter.

 History

 Yugembah (also known as Yugumbir, Jugambel, Jugambeir, Jugumbir, Jukam, Jukamba) is one of the Australian Aboriginal languages in areas that include the Beaudesert, Gold Coast, Logan, Scenic Rim, Albert River, Beenleigh, Coolangatta, Coomera, Logan River, Pimpama, Tamborine and Tweed River Valley, within the local government boundaries of the City of Gold Coast, City of Logan, Scenic Rim Regional Council and the Tweed River Valley.

 Mununjali (also known as Mananjahli, Manaldjahli and Manandjali) is a dialect of the Yugambeh language.
 The Mununjali language area includes landscape within the local government boundaries of the Scenic Rim and Beaudesert Shire Councils.

 The town is possibly named after Beau Desert Park, the property of Charles Henry Alexander Paget, 6th Marquess of Anglesey in Staffordshire, England.
 Yet it is certain that Queensland's Beaudesert was named in about 1841 or 1842 by 'Ned Hawkins', or Edward Brace Hawkins (1821–1849), who was claiming the area as a sheep station on behalf of his employer William Henry Suttor senior (1805–1877) at Bathurst.
 It is not known why Hawkins picked the name Beaudesert.
-He was himself born in Newark-Upon-Trent in Nottinghamshire, the son of Thomas Fitzherbert Hawkins and wife Elizabeth of Bathurst fame, and it does not seem that he or his family had any personal connections to Beaudesert in England.
-Ned Hawkins moved on, not long after taking up Beaudesert station, to take up Boonara Station in the South Burnett.

-In 1842 Nindooinbah pastoral run was established.
-In 1850 the Nindooinbah Homestead was built.

-The town was settled in 1847, on Yugambeh lands, and has grown to a small, bustling centre.